Turning Red: Plot

 In 2002 Toronto, 13-year-old Meilin "Mei" Lee lives with her parents, Ming and Jin, helps take care of the family's temple dedicated to her maternal ancestor Sun Yee, and works to make her mother proud.
 She hides her personal interests from Ming, such as the fact that she and her friends Miriam, Priya, and Abby are fans of the boy band 4*Town.
 One night when Ming, who is strict and overprotective, discovers Mei's crush on Devon, the 17-year-old local convenience store clerk, she inadvertently humiliates Mei in public.

-That night, Mei has a vivid nightmare involving red pandas.
-When she wakes up the next morning, she finds that she has transformed into a large red panda.
+That night, Mei has a vivid nightmare involving red pandas; waking up the next morning, she finds that she has transformed into one.
 She hides from her parents and discovers that she transforms only when she is in a state of high emotion.
 When Mei reverts to human form, her hair remains red, and so she goes to school in a touque.
 Ming initially believes Mei is experiencing her first period, but learns the truth when she gets into an altercation with the school's security guard, causing Mei to transform from embarrassment and run home in panic and tears.

 Ming and Jin explain that Sun Yee was granted this transformation to protect her daughters and her village during wartime, and that all her female descendants have also had this ability.
 This has become inconvenient and dangerous in modern times, so the red panda spirit must be sealed in a talisman by a ritual on the night of a lunar eclipse, which will take place in a month's time.
 Mei's friends discover her transformation, but take a liking to it.
 Mei finds that concentrating on them enables her to control her transformations.